open/close all folders

 - Attack Its Weak Point: The spheres on her uniform stabilize her energies.
 Tear them off and she'll blow up.

 - Brought to You by the Letter "S": Wears the S-shield.
 Supergirl rips it off of her.

-- Clothes Make the Superman: Her costume is what grants her powers to her, at least prior to her first resurrection.
+- Clothes Make the Superman: Her costume, a magic garment created by Mirabai the witch, is what grants her powers to her, at least prior to her first resurrection.

 - Death Is Cheap: Seemingly killed and resurrected several times now, thanks to her existence as an energy being.

 - The Dragon: To General Lane alongside Luthor and Codename: Assassin.